andersonNB/dashboardPokemon/README.md

 1. Same value on first render our component
 2. Skeleton or loading component for the await response
-3. useEffect to be sure to set the same value (i don't know how good a practice it is)
+3. useEffect to be sure to set the same value (i don't know how good a practice it is);